pnp/powerplatform-prompts/prompts/ai-builder/common-names-identifier/en-us/prompt.md

-Identify common names from this <text>
+Identify common names from this [text].